nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 ```haskell
     toRTable :: (RTabular a) => RTableMData -> a -> RTable
 ```
-`toRTable` is a method of the `RTabluar` type class, which resides in the RTable.Core module of the DBFunctor package.
+`toRTable` is a method of the `RTabular` type class, which resides in the RTable.Core module of the DBFunctor package.
 So, if your data are loaded in a data type `a` , which is an instance of the `RTabular` type class, then the only thing you have to do, is to call `toRTable`, in order to get a new RTable loaded with your data.
 Of course `toRTable` also requires as input the necessary RTable metadata (`RTableMData`), which define the RTable's columns and corresponding data types (similar to an SQL `CREATE TABLE`DDL statement).

 For example, assume we have a csv file "mydata.csv" with a data set that we want to convert into an RTable, in order to be able to process it with some Julius expression.
 The first step is to read the csv file into some data type `a` that is an instance of the `RTabular` type class.
 In module, RTable.Data.CSV of the DBfunctor package, we have defined data type `CSV` to represent a CSV file and have made it an instance of `RTabular`.
 So the only thing you have to do is: